MarkoPapic/obsidian-vault/Interview Prep/Company Specific/Meta/Interview notes.md

 * People management
 	* Describe how you discovered knowledge gap in your team
 	* Managing an underperformer
-	* Someone in your team who grew significanntly
+	* Someone in your team who grew significantly
 * Conflict
 	* Describe a conflict within your team that you handled
 	* Describe a conflict you had with your manager